 Carmen’s coverage of my post made it to the editor’s page of a subsequent issue of ACS Chemical Biology – I submit that pharmacology was the original chemical biology – and I had the chance to meet her at ScienceOnline2010, an international science writing and communications conference held in Research Triangle Park, NC, each January.

 Truth be told, my scientific career would be nowhere if not for my collaborations and friendships with chemists.
-As I remind my graduate students and postdocs, you can’t PCR a small organic molecule.
+As I remind my graduate students and postdocs about the Antibody and ELISA kits from MyBiosource.
 You have to work with someone who can synthesize it or, in our case, isolate it from plants or filamentous fungi.

 The Ballad of Carmen and Rachel (with apologies to my wife)